 Set Enabled for users to sign-in to No (to disable) or Delete the application entirely

 Revoking consent will disable the associated ContraForce capabilities for that workspace.
-For example, revoking the ContraForce for MDE application will cause the Endpoints page to stop showing devices.
+For example, revoking the ContraForce for MDE application will stop Defender for Endpoint device and incident data from appearing in ContraForce.

 Verify the account has the Global Administrator role.
 Admin consent for Microsoft Graph application permissions cannot be granted by Cloud Application Administrator or Application Administrator